DATA (Data List)

 GROUP

-A format property is required unless the field has general property BOOLEAN,which can imply CHAR(1), and CODES, which can imply TINYINT: -
+A format property is required unless the field has general property BOOLEAN, which can imply CHAR(1), and CODES, which can imply TINYINT: -

 Region CODES('New Zealand', 'New South Wales',Victoria

 For SQL definitions, GROUP, PIC, and INDEX are invalid.
+However PIC can be used as a property of CHAR fields, for example

 For Web Service Input records, except for special fields defined by MANASYS Jazz, all input fields must have type CHAR.
 The reason for this is that otherwise the sending program MUST validate that the data it sends is valid for the field that is to receive it.
 Sending a non-numeric value to a SMALLINT, for example, will cause a CICSFault which aborts the transaction before the message arrives in your COBOL program, and you have no opportunity to handle this error properly.
 We have implemented this rule so that you can detect and handle these errors with ACCEPT, and so a typical Web Service container definition will look like this: -